Monday, 16 July 2018

 A few days ago, I sang along to a Bobby Brown track on the radio.
 A couple of days after that, I enjoyed a Big Mac meal.
 So it figures that I would accept a World Cup staged in Russia.
 Don’t think, don’t act, just comply.

 But I did give it a go, the boycott thing.
-I said to myself during Brazil 2014 that this would be my last World Cup for eight years (Qatar, with its anti-gay laws and pile-up of dead, migrant bodies outside the stadiums, follow Russia as hosts in 2022, with similar accusations of bribery in securing the tournament) and up until yesterday afternoon, my rejection of FIFA’s alliance with Putin stood firm as I continued to strongly impersonate a principled human being (save for the unofficial collaboration with an alleged drug-pushing ‘bad boy’ of pop and the feasting on corporate cow).
+I said to myself during Brazil 2014 that this would be my last World Cup for eight years (Qatar, with its anti-gay laws and pile-up of dead, migrant bodies outside the stadiums follow Russia as hosts in 2022, with similar accusations of bribery in securing the tournament) and up until yesterday afternoon, my rejection of FIFA’s alliance with Putin stood firm as I continued to strongly impersonate a principled human being (save for the unofficial collaboration with an alleged drug-pushing ‘bad boy’ of pop and the feasting on corporate cow).
 With a couple of weeks until kick off, my missus had asked me in the Co-op whether I would be watching the football.
 I said I would probably only watch Argentina, France, Spain, Germany…maybe Brazil (not England, more on that later) She then reminded me of my clearly forgotten statements of disapproval, the ones citing Russia’s own anti-gay culture, the Salisbury poisonings, the alleged hoisting of Trump into ultimate power, the invasion of Ukraine.
 I immediately amended my new statement of intent and resumed the boycott agenda.

 People like Gary Lineker have dismissed the idea of challenging Russia’s right as hosts of the World Cup, like you might if your big job in the summer was presenting on it.
 Easier for me to take a stance, I supposed, yet I couldn’t find any allies.
 A sweepstake and predictions challenge were organised at work, but I didn’t take part in either, committing wholeheartedly to my amnesty.
 I didn’t explain to anyone, this was just personal choice, no need to ram my feelings down other people’s throats.
-I still joined in the chat, expressing surprise at Leroy Sane not making Germany’s squad and Spain’s manager being sacked a day before the tournament.
+I still joined in the chat, expressing surprise at Leroy Sane not making Germany’s squad, and Spain’s manager being sacked a day before the tournament.
 I was a secret outsider, sacrificing myself to do the right thing.
 I knew that my action, or non-action, wouldn’t change a thing in Russia, but at least I wouldn’t be complicit.
 Maybe I’d give myself a day off on my birthday, watch the two quarter finals scheduled for that day, but I was convinced that on the whole, my morals wouldn’t be compromised.

 What saved me, ironically, was the missus.